 Confidently living the life that we want…identifying what’s important to us

 and not letting ANYTHING compromise that…never settling…always fighting.

 That does not mean arrogant, frivolous, reckless or irresponsible.

 LAYING THE FOUNDATION:

-The four components to the Live the List foundation are:
+The four components to living on purpose are:

 • Contentment – being comfortable in your own skin